-- Male sex

 - Age ≥50 years

-- Current or past cigarette smoking
+- Current or former smoker

 - Underlying conditions such as chronic lung disease, cancer, diabetes, renal disease, or immunocompromising conditions

 Legionella infection occurs when a person inhales aerosolized water containing the bacteria.
 Potential sources include cooling towers, whirlpool spas, showers, faucets, and decorative fountains.
 Patients may also be infected through aspiration of contaminated drinking water.
 Person-to-person transmission of Legionellosis has been documented only once.
 Most Legionella infections are sporadic, but outbreaks can occur.